alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 ### Removing Scenes
 Scenes need removing from build and removing from scene list in main.cs.
 To do this, open the project, delete the scenes and then run finalise_scenes.cs.
 Then build.

+### Rendering Issues

+There are some realtime lights which provide shadows.
+The shadow bias of these is set to 0 and they set to display soft shadows.
+Find its best to set objects to have static lightmap.

 ## Other Assets
 figure_material and ground_material need to be in Resources folder